To the heart of Tamerlane`s empire

 Meals: breakfast.

-• Meals - breakfasts at the hotels and 2 dinners with culinary master-classes and 1 lunch on day 7.
+• Meals - breakfasts at the hotels and 2 dinners with culinary master-classes;

-• Railway transfer from Tashkent to Samarkand and from Samarkand to Bukhara on a high-speed train (economy or business class).
+• Railway transfer from Tashkent to Samarkand on a high-speed train (economy class);

-• Domestic flight from Urgench to Tashkent (economy class).
+• Local flight from Urgench to Tashkent (economy class);

 • Bottled mineral water per day/per person.